Category: ethics

 This last thing is emphasized because rights would not be necessary if you lived alone, or even if you lived in a small and insular society.
 Rights derive from three things: human individuation, human society, and the power of choice, which gives rise to moral agency.

-Those who would deny rights consistently must in order to remain consistent espouse amoralism.
-(Amoralism meaning no good and no bad.
+Those who would deny rights consistently must, in order to remain consistent, espouse amoralism.
+Amoralism means no good and no bad.
 Amoralism does not mean a different standard of good and bad.
 It means that there is no such thing as good or bad.
-In the same way, and for the same reason, that you can’t describe a lizard’s behavior as right or wrong because the lizard is amoral, so it is, according to the amoralist, with human beings.)
+In the same way, and for the same reason, that you can’t describe a lizard’s behavior as right or wrong because the lizard is amoral, so it is, according to the amoralist, with human beings.
 Chronic lying, rape, genocide, coprophilia — these, to the amoralist, are all neither bad nor good; they just are.
-Conversely, honesty, self-control, courage, happiness — these also are neither good nor bad; they just are.
-To an amoralist, all human actions are exactly equal because from her viewpoint morality simply does not exist: morality, like rights, is an arbitrary human invention without any referent in reality.
+Conversely, self-control, courage, honesty, happiness — these also are neither good nor bad; they just are.
+To an amoralist, all human actions are exactly equal because from her or his viewpoint morality simply does not exist: morality is an arbitrary human invention without any referent in reality.

 Amoralism is the end result of denying the existence of rights.

-Rights have been under siege since the moment they were first brought into the light; and yet they’ve remained remarkably resilient.
-The reason rights have remained resilient is that in some sense they’re self-evident: we each own ourselves.
+Rights have been under siege since the moment they were first brought into the light, and yet they’ve remained remarkably resilient.
+The reason rights have remained resilient is that in some sense they are self-evident: we each own ourselves.

 No freedom and no justice can exist if rights don’t exist — or, in other words, if rights are invented.
 Indeed, one of the definitions that Oxford gives for rights is the following: “A justifiable claim, on legal or moral grounds, to have or obtain something, or to act in a certain way.”
 Another definition that Oxford gives is this: “Righteousness, truth, or justice; esp. the cause of truth or justice.”